Everything you need to know about the implant

 If you'd like to remove your implant, call up your GP or local clinic to arrange an appointment.
 A doctor or nurse will need to make a tiny cut in your skin to gently pull the rod out.
 This will be done under local aneasthetic, so you won't feel any pain, but may feel a small tugging sensation.

 You can get another one popped in right away if you want.
 However, if you want it permanently removed, you must use condoms during the week before it is removed, because sperm can live inside you for 7 days and you'll lost protection as soon as the implant is taken out.

 Can I have it?

-The only person who can tell you is your doctor.
+The only way you can know that is by talking to your doctor.
 Some GP surgeries don't perform the procedure so you might get referred on to a GUM clinic or clinic at your local hospital.
-Some older doctors might be less enthusiastic about giving you the implant (these are usually those who aren't as well informed) but longer term contraception is becoming more and more recommended - particularly for younger women.

 It's usual for you to have a consultation first before you have the appointment for insertion of the implant.
 They want to make sure you're not pregnant before you go on the implant so there might be a delay and you might be asked to take a pregnancy test.

 According to the NHS, you won't be able to get the implant if you're suffering or have suffered from liver disease, unexplained bleeding from the vagina, cancer of the reproductive organs, heart attacks, strokes or if you could be pregnant.